Rupert Sheldrake questions the most important scientific dogmas!

 Below is the transcript of this speech:

-Since the end of the nineteenth century, science has been carried out under the aspect of a belief or conception of the essentially materialistic world.
+Since the end of the nineteenth century, science has been carried out under the aspect of an essentially materialistic belief or worldview.
 Philosophical materialism.
 Today the sciences are entirely subsidiaries of the materialist worldview.
-I believe that if we get rid of this way of thinking, the sciences will regenerate.
+I think that if we get rid of this way of thinking, the sciences will regenerate.

-In my book “The Science Delusion”1 – called in the U.S. “Science Set Free”2, I took the 10 dogmas or scientific assumptions and turned them into questions, to see how they withstand a scientific analysis.
+In my book “The Science Delusion”1 – called in the US “Science Set Free”2, I took the 10 dogmas or scientific assumptions and turned them into questions, to see how they stand up to a scientific analysis.
 None of them hold up very well.
 I will review the 10 dogmas I am referring to, then I will have time to discuss only 1-2 in detail.

 In the essential way, the 10 dogmas that form the standard conception of life of the most trained people in the whole world are:

 Dogma 2: – matter is unconscious, the whole universe is made up of unconscious matter.
-There is no consciousness in stars, in galaxies, in planets, in animals, in plants, and that there should be no consciousness in us if this theory were true.
-So the whole philosophy of the mind over the last century has tried to prove that, in fact, we are not at all aware.
+There is no consciousness in stars, in galaxies, in planets, in animals, in plants, and that there should not be in us either, if this theory were true.
+So, the whole philosophy of mind in the last century has tried to prove that, in fact, we are not conscious at all.

-Dogma 3 – If matter is unconscious it means that the laws of nature are fixed.
+Dogma 3 – If matter is unconscious, it means that the laws of nature are fixed.
 That’s the third dogma.
-The laws of nature today are the same ones that were valid in the time of the big bang and will remain the same all the time.
+The laws of nature today are the same as those that were valid at the time of the big bang and will always remain the same.
 Not only the laws, but also the constants of nature are fixed, which is why they are called constants.

-Dogma 4: – The total amount of matter and energy is always the same.
-The total quantity of the two never varies, except at the time of the big bang, when everything came into being out of nothing, instantly.
+Dogma 4: – the total amount of matter and energy is always the same.
+The total amount of the two never varies, except for the moment of the big bang, when everything came into being out of nothing, instantaneously.

-Dogma 6: – biological heredity is material, everything you inherit you have in the genes or in the epigenetic changes of the genes, or in the cytoplasmic inheritance.
+Dogma 6: – biological heredity is material, everything you inherit is in genes or in epigenetic changes in genes, or in cytoplasmic inheritance.
 It’s something material.

 Dogma 7: – Memories are stored inside the brain as material traces.
 One way or another, everything you remember is in your brain, in the phosphorylated proteins of nerve endings.
-No one knows how this works, however, almost all scientists think it has to be in the brain.
+No one knows how this works, however, almost all scientists believe it must be in the brain.

 Dogma 8: Your mind is in your head.
 All your consciousness is just brain activity and nothing more.

 Dogma 9, which derives from dogma 8: psychic phenomena, such as telepathy for example, are impossible.
 Your thoughts and intentions cannot have any effect at a distance because your mind is inside your head.
 So all the apparent evidence for telepathy and other psychic phenomena is illusory.
-People think these things happen just because they don’t know enough statistics, or because they’re misled by coincidences or what they want to believe.
+People think that these things happen only because they don’t know enough statistics, or because they are misled by coincidences or why they want to believe.

-And dogma 10: — mechanistic medicine is the only one that really works.
-That’s why governments only fund research into mechanistic medicine and totally ignore complementary or alternative therapies.
-Those can’t work because they’re not mechanistic.
-It might seem to work because people would have done well anyway or because of the placebo effect.
+And dogma 10: mechanistic medicine is the only one that really works.
+That is why governments only fund mechanistic medicine research and totally ignore complementary or alternative therapies.
+Those cannot work because they are not mechanistic.
+It might seem to work because people would have gotten better anyway or because of the placebo effect.
 But the only one that really works is mechanistic medicine.

-This is the standard worldview of almost every educated person in the world, it underpins education, the medical system, the Medical Research Council, governments, and it’s the foundation of the faith of educated people.
+This is the standard worldview of almost all educated people in the world, it is the basis of education, of the medical system, of the Medical Research Council, of governments, and it is the foundation of the faith of educated people.

-I think each of these dogmas are very, very questionable, and when you study them, they fall apart.
+I think that each of these dogmas are very, very questionable and when you study them, they fall apart.

 I will first talk about the idea that the laws of nature are fixed, immutable.
 It is a continuation of a point of view, before 1960, when the big bang theory appeared.
 Before, people believed that the universe was eternal, governed by eternal mathematical laws.
-Upon the emergence of the big bang theory, this assumption continued, although the big bang revealed a universe that has evolved radically, 14 billion years old, that has been growing, developing and evolving for 14 billion years.
-It grows, it cools down, and new structures and patterns appear in it all the time.
+At the advent of the big bang theory, this assumption continued, although the big bang revealed a radically evolved universe, 14 billion years old, which has been growing, developing, and evolving for 14 billion years.
+It grows, cools and new structures and patterns always appear in it.
 The point is that all the laws of nature were completely fixed at the time of the big bang, like a cosmic Napoleonic code.

-As my friend Terence McKenna said: “Modern science is based on the principle: Give us a pure miracle and we explain the rest to you.”
-And one of the pure miracles is the appearance of matter and energy in the universe and of all the laws that govern it out of nothing, in an instant.
-If the universe evolves, why wouldn’t its laws also evolve?
+As my friend Terence McKenna said: “Andmodern science is based on the principle: Give us a pure miracle and we will explain the rest to you.”
+And one of the pure miracles is the appearance of matter and energy in the universe and all the laws that govern it from nothing, in an instant.
+If the universe evolves, why shouldn’t its laws evolve as well?
 After all, social laws evolve, and the idea of the laws of nature is metaphorically similar.
-It’s a purely anthropocentric metaphor: only people have laws, in fact, only advanced societies have laws.
+It is a purely anthropocentric metaphor: only humans have laws, in fact, only advanced societies have laws.

 In an evolving universe I think the idea of habits would be better suited.
-I believe that the customs of nature evolve, that the regularities of nature are essentially habitual.
+I believe that the habits of nature evolve, that the laws of nature are essentially habitual.
 This is an idea put forward in the early twentieth century by the American philosopher C. S. Peirce.
-It’s an idea that many other philosophers have courted, and that I myself have developed into a scientific hypothesis, the hypothesis of morphic resonance, which underlies these evolving habits.
+It’s an idea that many other philosophers have courted, and that I myself have developed into a scientific hypothesis, the morphic resonance hypothesis, which is the basis of these evolving habits.
 According to this hypothesis, everything we find in nature has a kind of collective memory.
-The resonance happens because of the similarities.
-When a giraffe embryo grows in the mother’s womb, it accords to the morphic resonance of the giraffes before it, it connects to that collective memory, and it grows like a giraffe, it acts like a giraffe, because it connects to the collective memory.
+Resonance happens because of similarities.
+When a giraffe embryo grows in the mother’s womb, it tunes into the morphic resonance of the giraffes before, it connects to that collective memory and grows like a giraffe, it behaves like a giraffe, because it connects to the collective memory.
 They have to have certain genes to create certain proteins, but I think the genes are a lot overestimated.
 They are only responsible for the type of proteins synthesized by the body, not for its shape or behavior.

 All species have a certain type of collective memory.
-Even the crystals.
-This theory holds that if you make a new crystal for the first time, the first time you do it, there’s not going to be a habit by which it’s structured.
-But once it crystallizes, the next time you do it will be influenced by the first crystal, and from this second anywhere in the world through a morphic resonance and it will crystallize more easily.
-The third time he will be influenced by the first and second crystals.
-In fact, there is strong evidence that new substances crystallize more easily all over the world, as this theory claims.
-The theory also holds that if you train animals to do something new, for example if you teach rats to do something specific in London, then rats of the same race all over the world learn that more easily just because some rats have learned it here.
+Even crystals.
+This theory holds that if you make a new crystal for the first time, the first time you make it there will be no habit by which it is structured.
+But once it crystallizes, the next time you make it it will be influenced by the first crystal, and from this second anywhere in the world, through a morphic resonance, and it will crystallize more easily.
+The third time it will be influenced by the first and second crystals.
+In fact, there is solid evidence that new substances crystallize more easily all over the world, as this theory supports.
+The theory also holds that if you train animals to do something new, for example if you teach rats to do something specific in London, then rats of the same breed from all over the world learn that thing more easily just because some rats have learned it here.
 The surprising thing is that there is already evidence that this is really happening.

-That would be, in a nutshell, my theory of morphic resonance: that it all depends on the evolution of habits and not on immutable laws.
+That would be, in short, my theory of morphic resonance: that everything depends on the evolution of habits and not on immutable laws.

 I also want to talk a little bit about natural constants, because they are supposed to be constants.
-Things like gravitational attraction, the speed of light are called fundamental constants.
+Things like gravitational pull, the speed of light are called fundamental constants.
 But are they really constant?
 I was interested to find out the answer to this question.
-There are tables in physics textbooks with existing fundamental constants and their values.
+There are tables in physics textbooks with the existing fundamental constants and their values.
 I wanted to find out if they had changed over time, so I looked for older physics textbooks.
 I went to the Patent Library in London, which is the only place where I found such older textbooks kept.
 Normally, people throw away the old ones.
 When the new values appear, the old ones are discarded.
-That’s how I found out that the speed of light dropped between 1928 and 1945 by 20 km/second.
-It’s a huge drop, because the values of the constants were accurately given by fractions.
-However, all over the world, it declined and they all found similar values with small differences, then in (1945) 1948 it grew again, and again different researchers found values very close.
+That’s how we found out that the speed of light decreased between 1928 and 1945 by 20 km/second.
+This is a huge decrease, because the values of the constants were given precisely by fractions.
+However, all over the world, it decreased and everyone found similar values with small differences, then in (1945) 1948 it increased again, and different researchers found very close values.

-I was very annoyed and didn’t understand how it was possible, so I went to the head of Metrology, to the National Physics Laboratory, in Teddington.
+I was very upset and didn’t understand how it was possible, so I went to the head of Metrology, at the National Physical Laboratory, in Teddington.
 Metrology is the science that deals with the measurement of constants.
 I told him what puzzled me:

 – What do you think about this decrease in the speed of light between 1928 and 1945?

-He replied, “ Oh, alas, you’ve discovered the most embarrassing episode in the history of exact sciences.
+He answered: “ Oh, alas, you have discovered the most embarrassing episode in the history of the exact sciences.

-Me: — The speed of light could indeed have gone down, and that would have had huge implications.
+Me: – The speed of light could, indeed, have decreased and that would have had huge implications,

 Him: – No, no. Of course it hasn’t actually dropped.
 It’s just a constant!

 -Well.
-So how do you explain that most of them found much lower values at the time?
-Is it because they “adjusted” the results to get what they assumed they were expecting others to achieve, and it was all just the product of the minds of some physicists?
+So how do you explain that most of them found much lower values at that time?
+Is it because they were “adjusting” the results to achieve what they assumed others were waiting to achieve, and it was all just the product of the minds of some physicists?

 – We do not like the word “adjusted”.

 Me: – Okay.
-What word do you like?
+What word do you agree?

-– If this happened then how do we know that it is not happening now, and that the present values are not also the result of an intellectual blockade?
+– If this happened then how do we know that it does not happen now, and that the present values are not also the result of an intellectual block?

-Him: – No, now we know it’s not like that.
+He: – No, now we know that it is not so.

 Me: – How do we know?